Prostitution in Japan

-Since Japanese law defines prostitution as "intercourse with an unspecified person in exchange for payment", most fūzoku services offer specifically non-coital services, such as conversation, dancing or bathing, sometimes accompanied by sexual acts that legally are not defined as "intercourse", in order to remain legal.
+Since Japanese law defines prostitution strictly as "intercourse with an unspecified person in exchange for payment", most fūzoku services offer non-coital services such as conversation, dancing, or bathing, sometimes accompanied by sexual acts that legally are not defined as "intercourse", in order to remain within the law.

+Sex workers in Japan face structural challenges, including limited labor protections, lack of social security coverage, and social stigma.
+Estimates suggest the number of sex workers could be higher if part-time or clandestine operators are included.